vegaasen/jcprogress/README.md

 measured element.
 If this is not done, there is nothing to measure - so this is the first requirement.
 The second thing to notice is the incrementing of the count-attribute.
 This tracks how long in the process it has been traveling.
 So, this basically cooks down to two things:

-a) Always initialize the countAll;
+* Always initialize the with an expected number (the number you're working towards - measurable) using setExpectedNumber(num)
+* Always increment the current ongoing number of elements with calling increment().
+Decrement() is also supported, if needed..

 # Acknowledgements